 The exposed end grains of deck boards can begin to look pretty rough over time.
-Many will crack and split and some will cup.
+Many will crack and split, and some will cup.

 An effective method of finishing a deck surface is to install a trim board around the perimeter of the deck.
 This technique is also called picture framing or racetrack decking.
-Some composite decking materials are hollow which can be concealed at the ends using this technique.

 Blocking must be installed between joists where the picture frame boards will be parallel to the joists.
 Depending on the design of the deck perimeter, short deck boards may be required.
 When installing these, there are a few common installation practices to keep in mind.
 Generally, no composite board should be supported on less than three joists below.
 Where short pieces are needed to complete the frame, an additional support should be installed between the standard spacing.
 Minimizing the contact area between the decking and the support is also important.